 Peoples attention, energy and emotions, are the narcissist highs, although a lot of them have an addiction to substance abuse also.

-You believe they are just unhappy, misunderstood people, who just need your love and your support, you don’t understand or know what they truly are, that they can not care for others in the way those who empathise with others can.
+You believe they are just unhappy, misunderstood people, who just need your love and your support, you don’t understand or know what they indeed are, that they can not care for others in the way those who empathise with others can.
 The covert narcissist will play the victim of their terrible past.
 The overt will just charm you in, both will lead you to believe you’re the one causing problems within the relationship, so you keep changing yourself to suit them, all the time losing another piece of your own self-identity.
-They will constantly chip away at you and how you’re not good enough.
+They will continuously chip away at you and how you’re not good enough.

-Once your out and realise, what they are and everything they do, you still might question yourself about, why you didn’t see it happening?
-Why you didn’t stop it?
+Once you are out and realise what they are and everything they do, you still might question yourself about, why you didn’t see it happening?
+Why didn’t you stop it?
 And why you allowed them to do this to you?
 Leaving you with anger and resentment.
 You are not alone in this.
-Without knowing what a narcissist is in the first place, you’ll not know what’s happening, whilst it’s happening.
+Without knowing what a narcissist is in the first place, you’ll not know what’s happening, while it’s happening.

 You may also now be isolated from your friends and family.
 Trying to process, everything that’s happened, and having no one around for support.
 Then if you do have some friends or family left for support, they don’t understand the depth of what you have been through.